What should you do for better oral health?

 What are the effects of poor oral hygiene?

-Both children and adults can have dental caries and other gum, teeth, and mouth problem especially when proper oral hygiene is ignored.
-The enamel is known as the hard outer coating of the teeth which covers it.
+Both children and adults can have dental caries and other gum, teeth, and mouth problem.
+This is particularly true when proper oral hygiene is ignored.

-Dental plaque accumulates on the teeth every day due to the different foods and drinks people consume daily and unhealthy habits such as smoking can also cause this.
-The dental plaque pertains to the bacteria which can eat a hole in the enamel if it is not cleared away.
+The enamel, the hard outer coating of the teeth, protects our pearly whites.
+Dental plaque accumulates on the teeth every day due to the different foods and drinks we consume daily.
+Additionally, unhealthy habits such as smoking can also cause plaque buildup.
+Unfortunately, dental plaque, a type of oral bacteria, can eat a hole in the enamel without its removal.

-When plaque accumulates under and along the gum line, certain infections can emerge and this can harm the bone which secures the teeth in place as well as the gums.
-The most serious form of gum problem is referred to as periodontal disease.
-In this situation, an infection has become so serious and as a consequence, the bone may deteriorate and may result in tooth loss.
+When plaque accumulates under and along the gum line, certain infections can emerge.
+This can harm the bone which secures the teeth in place as well as the gums.
+The most serious form of gum disease is periodontal disease.
+In this situation, an infection has become so serious, and as a consequence, the bone may deteriorate and can result in tooth loss.

 Poor oral health may also be especially bad for a person’s social life.
-Unpleasant breath otherwise known as halitosis is primarily caused by tiny food particles that are trapped between the teeth and these accumulate bacteria and gives off chemicals like hydrogen sulfide.
-This refers to the same compound that provides decayed eggs their distinguishing smell.
+Unpleasant breath or halitosis is primarily due to tiny food particles that are trapped between the teeth.
+These particles accumulate bacteria and produce chemicals like hydrogen sulfide.
+This is the same compound that provides decayed eggs their distinguishing smell.

 On the other hand, good oral health is not only valuable for the breath, gums, and teeth.
-Keep in mind that the bacteria which come from the mouth can travel all the through the body and this may cause a great number of health complications which a person may not be aware of.
+Keep in mind that the bacteria in the mouth can travel all throughout the body.
+As a result, this may cause a great number of health complications which a person may not be aware of.

-For many people, the mouth is usually the most overlooked body part in terms of wellness, yet oral hygiene can be crucial to one’s overall health.
-Apart from regular brushing, flossing and dental visits at least twice a year, few people take much notice of oral health.
-Yet what actually occurs in the mouth can point out serious and even detrimental underlying complaints.
+For many, the mouth is usually the most overlooked body part in terms of wellness.
+Yet, oral hygiene can be crucial to one’s overall health.
+Apart from regular brushing, flossing, and dental visits at least twice a year, few people take much notice of oral health.
+However, what actually occurs in the mouth can point out serious and even detrimental underlying conditons.

 Why is it important to look after one’s oral health?

-Evidently, poor oral health has been associated with stroke, diabetes, heart disease and many other serious health complications.
-But through changing one’s unhealthy habits into healthier ones, it is possible to improve mouth, gum and teeth health and reduce the risk of acquiring fatal diseases.
+Evidently, poor oral health has been associated with strokes, diabetes, heart disease, and many other serious health complications.
+But through changing one’s unhealthy habits into healthier ones, it is possible to improve mouth, gum, and teeth health, and thus, reduce the risk of acquiring fatal diseases.